bigfatwhale/orderbook/README.md

    - nom.
  - The Rust build has not been incorporated into the main cmake build system (yet).
 To build it we need to run cargo in the rust/ dir.

+TODO :
+ - Concurrency.
+ - UI for simple visualization using Qt framework.